Contact

 Would it be fair to say that the GraalVM is a step closer to the holy grail of polyglot programming?
 Yes, according to the virtual machine experts from MicroDoc.
 Here’s an overview of what the GraalVM can do for software developers.

-According to MicroDoc’s managing director Dr. Christian Kuka this ensures not only an array of interesting features that will make life easier for developers and project managers.
+It was designed to be the programming interface of the future for the Oracle database, and therefore much effort and vast resources have been put into the development of the Graal virtual machine.
+According to MicroDoc’s managing director Dr. Christian Kuka, this ensures an array of interesting features that will make life easier for developers and project managers.
 On top of that, you can consider GraalVM to be future proof.
-As part of the Oracle database product it has a life cycle is 10+ years.
+As part of the Oracle database product, it has a life cycle of 10+ years.

 Speaking all languages

-– The polyglot features of the GraalVM give you a whole range of advantages.
+The polyglot features of the GraalVM give you a whole range of advantages.
 It can execute software written in different languages in the same controlled environment.
-It allows you to run Java code and everything that is based on Java byte-code, including Kotlin, Scala etc. It also provides a runtime for Python, Ruby, and JavaScript and has the ability to host C, C++ and even Rust code.
+It allows you to run Java code and everything that is based on Java bytecode, including Kotlin, Scala etc. It also provides a runtime for Python, Ruby, and JavaScript and has the ability to host C, C++ and even Rust code.

 Mix as you like

-– Typically, the most common and well-established languages like Java or JavaScript have the better tools, says Bruno Caballero, head of Virtual Machine Technologies at Microdoc.
+Typically, the most common and well-established languages like Java or JavaScript have the better tools, says Bruno Caballero, head of Virtual Machine Technologies at Microdoc.

-– Many people have put a lot of effort into the infrastructure of theses languages and that gives you more quality and stability, compared to newer and less mature languages like R or Ruby.
+Many people have put a lot of effort into the infrastructure of theses languages and that gives you more quality and stability compared to newer and less mature languages like R or Ruby.

-– If we take a look at the Java ecosystem for instance, you have code review tooling, static code analysers, and many other tools that have been there for years.
-It’s all really stable and high quality.
-So, if you’re a young programmer who has used JavaScript to develop a library to do some mathematic processing, you may not even have tested that library properly.
-Using the GraalVM you can still write code in JavaScript, but use the math-libraries from the Java world because they are of proven quality.
-GraalVM gives you that possibility, and you can do so in every language.
-You can code in Python, but use the libraries from the Java world or the other way around, if you want.
+If we take a look at the Java ecosystem for instance, you have code review tooling, static code analyzers, and many other tools that have been there for years.
+It’s all really stable and of high quality.
+So, if you’re a young programmer who has used JavaScript to develop a library to do some mathematic processing, you may not have even tested that library properl but using the GraalVM, you can still write code in JavaScript while using the math-libraries from the Java world because they are of proven quality.
+GraalVM gives you that flexibility while using any language.
+You can code in Python but use the libraries from the Java world or vice versa.

 Good for working together